SoftwareAG/c8y-docs/src/render/guides/edge/usage/connecting-devices.html.md

 	tailf /var/log/cumulocity-agent.log

 Copy the cumulocity-agent device ID which you can find in `/var/log/cumulocity-agent.log`, e.g. "C0F64C7B90A14C4BB22AB526928F09A9”.
-This ID will be used for the device registration process.
+This ID will be used for the registration process.

 <img src="/guides/images/edge/edge-modbus-register-01.png" name="Log file" style="width:100%;"/>

-#### Registering the device
+#### Registering the agent

-Next, register a device in the Device management application using the device ID copied from the log file.
+Next, register the agent in the Device management application using the device ID copied from the log file.

 <img src="/guides/images/edge/edge-modbus-register-02.png" name="Register device" style="width:50%;"/>

-Follow the description in Device Management > [Connecting devices](/guides/users-guide/device-management#connecting-devices) in the User guide to register a device.
+Follow the description in Device Management > [Connecting devices](/guides/users-guide/device-management#connecting-devices) in the User guide to register the agent.

-In the Device Management application, click “All devices” in the navigator and find the Modbus device in the device list.
+In the Device Management application, click “All devices” in the navigator and find the Modbus agent in the device list.

 <img src="/guides/images/edge/edge-device-list.png" name="Device list" style="width:100%;"/>

-For further information on managing and configuring Modbus devices, refer to [Optional services > Cloud Fieldbus](/guides/users-guide/optional-services#cloud-fieldbus) in the User guide.
+For further information on connecting and managing Modbus devices, refer to [Optional services > Cloud Fieldbus](/guides/users-guide/optional-services#cloud-fieldbus) in the User guide.

 ### Example: Connecting an OPCUA device